omega8cc/boa/docs/MODULES.md

  search_krumo, stage_file_proxy -- dropped from the maintenance
       lists; nothing in owl.sh or the night workers refers to them.

- automated_cron ------------- [D8-D11] ---------- a D8+ core module,
+ automated_cron ------------- [D8-D11] ---------- a leftover from the
-      and nothing is disabled on D8+ at all.
-It is still listed in _MODULES_FORCE, but that only changes how a module already on the day's OFF list is handled, and it is on no OFF list.
+      era when more D8+ modules were auto-disabled with Drush 8.
+      That era is over (see the last section), and its stale _MODULES_FORCE entry has been removed too.

  varnish -------------------- [D6,D7] ----------- never disabled
       per site: it is purged from the bundled o_contrib tree by